jbatcheller32/refactor-code/README.md

 ## Description

-This webpage has been refactored to meet accessiblity standards and to improve the codebase for long-term susatinability.
-I have restructured some of the HTML elements, as well as, consolodated the CSS selectors and properties, organizing them to follow the semantic structure of the HTML elements.
+This webpage has been refactored to meet accessibility standards and to improve the codebase for long-term sustainability.
+I have restructured some of the HTML elements, as well as, consolidated the CSS selectors and properties, organizing them to follow the semantic structure of the HTML elements.
 I have also included comments, so you can view where the changes have been made.